 The District initially included approximately 400 acres of land located in the City of Kissimmee.
 During fiscal year ended September 30, 2014, the District annexed an additional 568.2 acres of certain adjacent parcels ("the Bronson Parcel").
 There are currently three major developers within the District: Sonceto (Kissimmee) Owner LLC; CRP/Epoch Flora Ridge MFII Owner LLC and PR Kissimmee Active Adult who are developing multi-family apartment units.
-As of the end of FY 2022, the District includes 1,995 single family units, 932 townhomes, 312 condominiums and multi-family apartment complexes.
+As of the end of FY 2023, the District includes 1,995 single family units, 932 townhomes, 312 condominiums and multi-family apartment complexes.
 The District issued Capital Improvement Revenue Bonds, Series 2007, primarily to finance a portion of the construction of Flora Ridge Elementary School.
 These bonds were refunded with the District's Series 2017 Senior and Subordinate Capital Improvement Revenue Refunding Bonds, which are secured by the special assessment levied on the units within the boundaries of the District, excluding the units on the Bronson Parcel.
+The special assessments levied on the units within the boundaries of the District, excluding the units on the Bronson Parcel.
 The special assessments levied on the Bronson Parcel are used to reimburse the School District of Osceola County for its portion of the construction cost of Flora Ridge Elementary School.